Here are 5 reasons why adventures are good for you:

 4. Adventure makes you more appealing to the opposite sex

 Dating website RSVP.com found that out of just under 1000 Australian adults, over 50% found that they were more attracted to those with ‘travel’ listed in their interests.
 And the more adventurous the travel, the more alluring you’re perceived.
 Need we say more!

 5. Adventures help you age better

-OK – aging isn’t fun.
-But adventures can help us slide into old age with more of our grey matter intact than our non-‐adventurous counterparts.
-Here’s how: new cultures, environments and experiences challenge the brain and force it to work harder and think differently.
+OK – we are not against aging at all but it isn’t always fun.
+But adventures can help us slide into old age with more of our grey matter intact than our non-adventurous counterparts.
+Here’s how: new cultures, environments, and experiences challenge the brain and force it to work harder and think differently.
 Travel promotes both brain health and resilience, found the Brain Health Centre.
-Insert joke about overseas adventure travel being a ‘no-‐brainer’ here.
+Insert joke about overseas adventure travel is a ‘no‐brainer’ here.

 If you are in need of an adventure PLEASE get in touch and we will sort it out...it´s what we do!